geohot/twitchcore/README.md

 * 128k elements = 17-bit address path
 * rs1 = 2x4-bit masks + 17-bit address
 * rs2 = 2x16-bit strides

-# How to run a RISC-V test:
-You can run a risc-v test (source code available in firmwares) by:

-     ./simulate.sh firmwares/add.hex